emadmessiha/event-viewer-web/README.md

 ## Docker build/run

-1. Open terminal and navigate to project directory, then run: `docker build -t event-viewer-web .`
+1. Open terminal and navigate to project directory, then run: `ng build --prod`
+2. Run docker build command: `docker build -t event-viewer-web .`
-2. Once the Docker build completes (might take a few minutes due to downloading dependencies etc.), you can run the container using `docker run -p 3000:80 event-viewer-web`
+3. Once the Docker build completes (might take a few minutes due to downloading dependencies etc.), you can run the container using `docker run -p 3000:80 event-viewer-web`
-3. You can then browse the application through <http://localhost:3000>
+4. You can then browse the application through <http://localhost:3000>

 ## Further help